gate-computer/gate/ABI.md

 Domains:

   - 0 - Function calls.
-Used to send requests and receive replies.
+Used to send requests and receive responses.
   - 1 - State change notifications.
 Used by services to notify the program about things which don't require flow control.
   - 2 - Flow control.
-Used to notify when and how much data can be received per stream.
+Used to indicate how much data can be received per stream.
   - 3 - Data transfers.
 Used to stream data according to flow control.

 See [C API](C.md) documentation for descriptions of built-in packet types.